MINE5501 Mining Management

 - This unit deals with the theory of exhaustible resources; project appraisal; government policies; royalties; export controls; and economics impact analyses.
 It also covers the Mining Act and Mines Safety and Inspection Act; duties of care; roles and responsibilities; environmental and native title issues; and occupational health and safety.

-- Typically this unit is assessed in the following ways: (1) module 1 essay; (2) module 2 assignment; and (3) examinations.
+- Indicative assessments in this unit are as follows: (1) assignment; (2) in-class quizzes; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Professor Richard Durham

 - Unit rules

 - enrolment in the Master of Professional Engineering (Mining Engineering specialisation)